HarshaDivate/TheAnalyst-Journey/README.md

 ## 📌 About Me

-- 🎓 BCA Graduate (2025), Bangalore University
+- 🎓 BCA Graduate (2025), REVA University
 - 🔍 Exploring Data Science, Analytics, and Cybersecurity
 - 💡 Inspired by my best friend who taught me to chase skills over marks
 - 💻 Not a web developer by choice — aiming for data-driven impact